DavidGuler/CodeMap/README.md

 # CodeMap
-Utility for visualizing any Python package you encounter
+Utility for visualizing any Python package you encounter.